DecodersAdii/OCR-AI/README.md

-Your OCR project involves extracting text from images and integrating a feature to send the extracted text to the OpenAI API for question-answering functionality.
+This OCR project involves extracting text from images and integrating a feature to send the extracted text to the OpenAI API for question-answering functionality.
 This combines text recognition with AI-driven content analysis to provide insightful responses based on the extracted data.

 Image Input